|

 The Museum today

-The museum is open for visitors during special events such as the Shawville Fair and regularly hosts field trips for school groups.
-The museum includes a turn of the century school room, a general store, agricultural engines, household appliances, clothing and other heritage items.
+The museum is open for visitors during special events such as Canada Day, the Shawville Fair, weekends in the summer, and regularly hosts field trips for school groups.
+The museum includes a turn of the century school room, a general store, agricultural tools, household appliances, clothing and other heritage items.

 |